a7urag/picbooth/README.md

-picbooth
+picbooth.in
 ========

-Instagram Filters using JavaScript
+Instagram Filters using JavaScript.
+Easy to use filters using single click.